m-mizutani/backstream/README.md

 ```

 Now, accessing `https://backstream-0000000000.asia-northeast1.run.app` will forward the request to `http://localhost:8080`, and the response will be returned.

+### WebSocket Support

+Backstream automatically detects and handles WebSocket upgrade requests.
+When a client attempts to establish a WebSocket connection to your backstream server, it will:

+1. Authenticate the request using the configured `auth.server` policy
+2. Forward the WebSocket upgrade request to your local application
+3. Establish a bidirectional tunnel for WebSocket frames
+4. Handle connection lifecycle and cleanup

+Example: If your local application has a WebSocket endpoint at `ws://localhost:8080/ws`, accessing `wss://backstream-0000000000.asia-northeast1.run.app/ws` will establish a WebSocket connection through the tunnel.

 ## Authentication & Authorization